These crispy baked fries are oven baked and taste just like restaurant french fries! Serve with ketchup or creamy garlic aioli sauce.

 Alex and my first date was awkward.
 We were 19 and he got up the courage to ask me to dinner.
 I don’t remember much, but I remember two things: one, that I was quite sure there would be no second date.
-The second was what we ordered: for him, angel hair pasta with tomatoes; for me, a huge double bacon cheeseburger with french fries.
-Talk about role reversal!
+The second was what we ordered: for him, angel hair pasta; for me, a huge double bacon cheeseburger with french fries.
 It makes me giggle to this day to think of me gobbling down a huge burger while Alex daintily twirls his pasta…except there was nothing dainty about Alex’s eating habits at age 19!

-Fast forward many years and we eventually fell in love and got married (a lesson to all you ladies out there; give him a second date if it’s still awkward, but go ahead and draw a line at three).
+Fast forward many years and we eventually fell in love and got married a lesson to all that awkward first dates aren’t necessarily a bad omen).
 Early in our marriage we became interested in food and cooking, and gave up our fast food and processed food ways for home cooked ones.
 Instead of going out, we’d attempt to make some of our favorite comfort foods from scratch.
+Which is where these crispy baked fries come in!
+Keep reading for our crispy baked french fries recipe.

-One of the favorite tricks we learned early on in cooking was that roasted vegetables taste fantastic.
+One of the favorite tricks Alex and I learned early on in cooking was that roasted vegetables taste fantastic.
 Sweet potatoes, cauliflower, even Brussels sprouts, mixed with a bit of olive oil and kosher salt, are a new creature after spending some time in a 450F oven.
 Amazingly, french fries can be made using the same technique.
-They take a bit of time to chop and roast, but the hot oven makes crispy, faux-fried goodness out of a russet potato.
+They take a bit of time to chop and roast, but the hot oven takes a russet potato and makes crispy baked fries that rival any restaurant fryer.
+One of our “secrets” to these crispy baked fries is using powdered mustard as a seasoning with salt and pepper.
+It brings a savory quality to the french fries that’s just right.

 This recipe came out of a challenge to recreate some garlic rosemary fries we’d had at a dear friend’s wedding (one of our travel companions in Greece).
 We morphed the garlic rosemary flavors into an aioli, a Mediterranean sauce made of garlic, olive oil, and egg yolk.
 The olive oil is drizzled in until the sauce forms a creamy emulsion.
-The fries are fabulous without the aioli, but it amps them up quite a bit.
-You’ll notice there’s quite a bit of olive oil in the recipe; however, olive oil is a healthy fat, which is known to help you fight stress, improve mood swings, decrease mental fatigue and even manage your weight.
-So, we hope you enjoy this healthier version of our favorite comfort food — let us know if you try them out (and we apologize, they’re a little addicting).
+These crispy baked fries are fabulous without the aioli, but it amps them up quite a bit.
+You’ll notice there’s quite a bit of olive oil in the aioli recipe.
+Olive oil is a healthy fat, and it’s known to help you fight stress, improve mood swings, decrease mental fatigue and even manage your weight.
+So, it’s doing good things while flavoring your crispy baked fries!

 - Roasted Broccoli with Garlic